CedKLEIN/ServiceWindows/README.md

 The class MsiObject is not only provided read (GET) method using MDM class.
 You also have write (PUT) method to allow camera, or digits in password for example.

-However as for the GET method you need to have install of those class in your user session.
+However as for the GET method you need to have instance of those class in your user session.
-You can check those instance using wbemtest software :
+You can check those instances using wbemtest software :

 ![image](https://user-images.githubusercontent.com/66410614/138610748-c72b7da3-f3d3-42fa-a1a6-cc1d88a5f027.png)